TheRockCrypto/BSC-Bot-Automatic-Sell-Token/README.md

 - First change the public and private key in the variable
 - Set the token address
-- <install python3 on your computer and call
+- Install python3 on your computer and call
   `python3 sell_bot_bsc.py`

 # How it works 🏋🏻‍♂️